-Within humanities, law and theology it is still most common to publish as a single author.
-Usually the same person has formulated the problem, collected and edited data, and written the text.
+In social sciences, humanities, law and theology, it is still quite common to publish as a single author.
+Often the same person has formulated the problem, collected and edited the data, and written the text.
 Authorship relates to the concept of author rights within copyright law.

-Only the persons that have contributed to documentation, analysis and writing can be included as authors of a work.
+Only the persons that have contributed to documentation, analysis and writing are normally included as authors of a work.
 It is the act of writing that forms the basis for authorship.
-Therefore, a person that gives some kind of contribution to documentation, formulation of ideas to the analysis, comments on the writing, or gives technical help, will not be qualified as an author, unless they have also contributed substantially to the writing of the work.
+Therefore, a person that gives some kind of contribution to documentation, formulation of ideas for the analysis, comments on the writing, or technical help would not qualify as an author, unless the person has also contributed substantially to the writing of the work.

-The criteria for authorship within humanities, law and theology are absolute when it comes to the demand of writing.
-There exist large collaboration projects within these disciplines as well, but unlike those in the medical and science subjects, it is not necessary to include all contributors on the by-line.
-Other contributors than the writer are usually mentioned in the acknowledgements.
+As a rule, the criteria for authorship in humanities, law and theology are absolute when it comes to the requirement for writing.
+There are large collaboration projects within these disciplines as well, but unlike those in the medical and science subjects, it is not necessary to include all contributors on the by-line.
+Other contributors than the writer are often mentioned in the acknowledgements.
 Co-authors are usually listed alphabetically.

 A scientific publication in medicine will usually have multiple authors.
 What counts towards authorship is most often regulated by the Vancouver rules.

-As an attempt to solve the problems with misuse of authorship, the International Committee of Medical Journal Editors (The Vancouver Group, 1985) worked out a standardized set of criteria for authorship, the Vancouver rules.
-Most medical journals, faculties and research institutions support the authorship criteria of the Vancouver Group.
-These rules have become an international standard for authorship within medical disciplines.
+As an attempt to solve problems with misuse of authorship, the International Committee of Medical Journal Editors (The Vancouver Group, 1985) worked out a standardized set of criteria for authorship, the Vancouver rules.
+Most journals, faculties and research institutions in the field of medicine support the authorship criteria of the Vancouver Group.
+These rules have become an international standard for authorship in medical disciplines.

 Authorship should be based on the following:

-b) drafting the article or revising it critically for important intellectual content; and
+b) Drafting the article or revising it critically for important intellectual content,

 All criteria (a, b, c and d) must be fulfilled.